ros2/ros2_documentation/source/Tutorials/Tf2/Quaternion-Fundamentals.rst

 Background
 ----------

-A quaternion is a 4-tuple representation of orientation, which is a more concise than a rotation matrix.
+A quaternion is a 4-tuple representation of orientation, which is more concise than a rotation matrix.
 Quaternions are very efficient for analyzing situations where rotations in three dimensions are involved.
 Quaternions are used widely in robotics, quantum mechanics, computer vision, and 3D animation.